The Brow Gel That Broke The Internet

 Advertisement

+After spotting the same tube in a TikTok makeup tutorial again, and again, and again, it became obvious that this thing could make eyebrows look 'laminated'.

-A UK-based brand, Refy Beauty (Redefining Beauty, abbreviated) was created by British model and influencer Jess Hunt, who, from a young age, molded her thick, dark-blond eyebrow hairs into a look that we now describe as 'laminated' — and people always coveted it, even before it was trendy.
+Refy Beauty (Redefining Beauty, abbreviated) was created by model and influencer Jess Hunt, who, from a young age, moulded her thick, dark-blond eyebrow hairs into a look that we now describe as 'laminated' — and people always coveted it, even before it was trendy.
 "I have always had my signature brow look," Hunt says, "and my following have always wanted to know how I achieved it."

 Prior to creating Refy, Hunt's brow routine was complicated.
 "I was using 3 different brow gels and 2 brushes just to keep [my eyebrows] in place," Hunt says.
 Jenna Meek, an industry friend who later became the Refy co-founder, watched Hunt dig through her bag of brow gels before a photoshoot and gave her a push: Draw what your 'dream' brow tool would look like, Meek advised.
 Hunt sketched a prototype for The Brow Sculpt.
 After contacting a lab and tinkering with the design, Refy Brow Sculpt launched direct-to-consumer on the brand's UK website in November of 2020.